Saturday, December 19, 2020

 起坐可怜能抱撮,大指调弦中指拨。

-He sits up, tenderly embraces [his instrument] and begins to manipulate it with his fingers,
+She sits up, tenderly embraces [her instrument] and begins to manipulate it with her fingers,

-His thumb tuning the strings while his middle finger plucks.
+Her thumb tuning the strings while her middle finger plucks.

 腕头花落舞制裂,手下鸟惊飞拨剌。

-Under his hands birds are startled, fly away and disperse in two groups.
+Under her hands birds are startled, fly away and disperse in two groups.

 珊瑚席,一声一声鸣锡锡。